Surbhi-Kohli/JSModulesAndWebpack/Webpack/4CoreConceptsWebpack.md

 ```

 ### Plugins

+While loaders are used to transform certain types of modules, plugins can be leveraged to perform a wider range of tasks
+like bundle optimization, asset management and injection of environment variables.

 Plugins add additional functionality to Compilations(optimized bundled modules).More powerful with more acces to CompilerAPI.
 Does everything else that you'd ever want to in a webpack.Loaders are applied on per-file basis.But plugins can work on the whole bundle